nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `in/INDEX`: Contact's position in the list.
 - `i/INTEREST...`: Interests to add.
 Can add multiple interests.
 Note that length of interest can be 20 characters at most.
+- **Note:**
-- **Note:** Only interests newly added (i.e.were originally not part of the contact's interest list) will be shown on the display message.
+  - Only interests newly added (i.e.were originally not part of the contact's interest list) will be shown on the display message.
+  - The first letter of each new interest added will automatically be capitalized in both the display message and in the `interests` field under the specified contact.

 Example: